ranggarahman/Story-App/README.md

 Story App uses GitHub Actions to implement continous integration.
 The tests being run [here](https://github.com/ranggarahman/Story-App/actions) includes running Unit Tests and Generating the APK to check for a successful build.

 ## Architecture 👷🏻
-**PlayPal** is based on the MVVM Architecture, which is based on [Google's official architecture guidelines](https://developer.android.com/topic/architecture).
+**PlayPal** is based on the Clean Architecture, which is based on [Google's official architecture guidelines](https://developer.android.com/topic/architecture).

 Here is the illustration of how Clean Architecture is implemented in Story App: